OWASP/wstg/Testing for APIs.md

 HTTP headers are used in requests and responses.
 While making API requests, Content-Type header is used and is set to `application/json` because the message body contains JSON data format.

-JSON authentication types are based on:
+Web authentication types are based on:

-- Basic HTTP authentication: While making API requests, a new header, called the “Authorization” header  which contains authenticated information of a user in Base64 format.
-- Access token: In APIs, an access token is sent with the request which is verified by the API server, and thus, depending on its authenticity, the request is accepted or rejected.
-- Cookies: A session cookie is used to authenticate the user.
-A session cookie is cookie which is used to verify the user and is created when a successful login is registered.
-This cookie should be replayed with every API request and based on this a cookie request is accepted or rejected by the server.
+- Bearer Tokens: Identified by the `Authorization: Bearer <token>` header.
+Once a user logs in, they are provided with a bearer token that is sent on every request in order to authenticate and authorize the user to access OAuth 2.0 protected resources.
+- HTTP Cookies: Identified by the `Cookie: <name>=<unique value>` header.
+On user login success, the server replies with a `Set-Cookie` header specifying its name and unique value.
+On every request, the browser automatically appends it to the requests going to that server, following [SOP](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy).
+- Basic HTTP authentication: Identified by the `Authorization: Basic <base64 value>` header.
+Once a user is trying to login, the request is sent with the mentioned header containing the a base64 value, having its content as `username:password`.
+This is one of the weakest forms of authentication as it transmits the username and password on every request in an encoded manner, which can be easily retrieved.

-## How to test
+## How to Test

 ### Generic Testing Method

-#### Testing steps

-Step 1: Listing endpoint and make different request method: Login with user and then using Spider tool to list the endpoints of this role.
+Step 1: List endpoint and make different request method: Login with user and then using a spider tool to list the endpoints of this role.
 To examine the endpoints, need to make different request methods and then observe how the API behaves.

 Step 2: Exploit bugs- as know how to list endpoints and examine endpoints with HTTP methods at step 1, we will find some way to exploit bugs as some testing strategies below: